Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/test.png)

-A few seconds later you should see the email notification that wa triggered by the Function App and sent via the **SendGrid** service API:
+A few seconds later you should see the email notification that was triggered by the Function App and sent via the **SendGrid** service API:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/result.png)